Holdingphone

 What is Employee Experience (EX)?

 Employee experience (often abbreviated as EX, or sometimes called people experience) is a catch-all term used to describe moments in the employee lifecycle.
-Someone who works within EX will generally be responsible for enhancing these moments and simplifying HR processes for both managers and workers.
+Someone working in EX is typically responsible for enhancing key moments across the employee lifecycle—streamlining the processes and technologies that support everyday HR tasks for both employees and managers.

 As EX seeks to improve the working environment, this role sits within the Human Resources department.
-That said, those specializing in Digital EX may also work closely with shared services and IT teams, or with project managers when new HR Tech is being implemented.
+That said, those specializing in Digital EX may also work closely with shared services and IT to ensure new HR technologies are implemented in a way that supports smooth, connected employee journeys

 Get stuck into our guide to understand more: